ThatLuckyBear/ThatLuckyBear/Gamedev/README.md

-This is my gamedev repository.
+This is my gamedev folder.
 The point of this is to collect up my ideas and help organize smaller practice projects.
 ### Goals
 - [ ] Learn basics of game programming
 - [ ] Learn basics of 3d modelling